Jean-Baptiste Chaigneau: Role in Vietnam

 Jean-Baptiste Chaigneau was among the soldiers who were gathered by Father Pierre Pigneau de Behaine to support the efforts of Nguyễn Phúc Ánh to conquer Vietnam.
 He came to Vietnam with Pigneau in 1794.
 Chaigneau supported the offensives of Nguyễn Ánh, such as the 1801 naval offensive in Thi Nai.

-Once Nguyễn Ánh became emperor Gia Long, Chaigneau remained at the court to become a mandarin.
+Once Nguyễn Ánh became emperor Gia Long, Chaigneau remained at the court.
+A few years later, the emperor made him successively General of the Northern Army, Marquis of Thang-Duc, Minister of the Navy and "great mandarin", having - for twenty-five years - in particular founded and developed a Western-style fleet.
 Chaigneau received the title of truong co, together with Philippe Vannier, de Forsans and Despiau, meaning second-class second-degree military mandarins, and later received the title of Grand Mandarin once Gia Long became emperor, with personal escorts of 50 soldiers.
 He also married into a Vietnamese Catholic mandarin family, as did Vannier or Laurent Barizy.
 He married Ho Thi Hue, of the Ho Catholic family.

 Chaigneau became a Counsellor to Emperor Gia Long under the Vietnamese name of Nguyen Van Thang.
 From 1816, he was in relation with the French Foreign Minister Armand-Emmanuel du Plessis, Duc de Richelieu.

 Chaigneau then traveled to France on the Henri in 1819, and returned to Vietnam in 1821, as the French consul in Huế (he was the first French Consul in Cochinchina), with mission to obtain more trade privileges for France.
 He offered to Emperor Minh Mạng a peace treaty with France, but this was rejected.
-Discouraged, he left Vietnam in 1824.
+The emperor gave him the choice of committing suicide or returning to France.
+Discouraged, he left Vietnam in 1824 with his new wife, Hélène (1800-1853), daughter of his companion in misfortune, Laurent André Barisy, a naval officer from the island of Groix who died in Hué, and of an unknown Vietnamese mother.
+They arrived in Bordeaux via Singapore on board the Courrier-de-la-Paix on 6 September 1825, then headed for Brittany.

+He was made a Knight of the Legion of Honour on 26 August 1818 and of the Order of Saint-Louis on 14 July 1820.
+He is buried in Lorient in the Carnel cemetery.

 In 1826, his nephew Eugène Chaigneau was sent to Vietnam to replace him as Consul, but Eugène was denied any audience with the Emperor.

 Chaigneau had a son, Nguyen Van Duc, also known as Michel Duc Chaigneau, who wrote a memoir on his early life in Huế (Souvenirs de Huế) and played a role in the embassy of Phan Thanh Gian to France in 1863.
 In France, he became a commissioner for the Ministry of Finance.
 Another of his sons, Jean Chaigneau, also a half-Vietnamese, later became secretary general of the city of Rennes.